-As capacity allows, the Research Development Team (RDT) will also assist with managing and facilitating the pre-award phase for teams who submit large grant proposal opportunities (>$5M) that support multidisciplinary and collaborative research.
-To request that support, please fill out the RDT Assistance Inquiry Form.
+As capacity allows, the Research Development Team (RDT) will continue to assist with managing and facilitating the pre-award phase for teams who submit large grant proposal opportunities (normally >$5M) that support multidisciplinary and collaborative research.
+To request that type of support, please fill out the RDT Assistance Inquiry Form.

 Questions?
 Email Courtney McQueen at email@example.com.